simokamaa/saas-billing-system/README.md

 Open your browser to "http://127.0.0.1:8000/"

-When making changes test your changes and raise pull request in main repo.Make sure to comment your code in the appropriate way
+When making changes test your changes and raise pull request.Make sure to comment your code in the appropriate way